Domestic Violence Lawyers in Los Angeles, CA

 If you or someone you love has been the victim of domestic violence, know that you are not alone, and there is legal help available to protect you and your loved ones from your abuser.

-That’s where the dedicated attorneys at Whitmarsh Family Law, PC come in.
+That’s where the dedicated Los Angeles Domestic Abuse attorneys at Whitmarsh Family Law, PC come in.
 Throughout Southern California, including Los Angeles County, our legal team provides the in-depth legal support that victims need when dealing with abusive circumstances, including those who are experiencing difficult and dangerous domestic situations.
-Our attorneys can work with you to evaluate your case and determine what protections may be available and, if necessary, bring your case before a court of law.
+Our Los Angeles Domestic Abuse lawyers can work with you to evaluate your case and determine what protections may be available and, if necessary, bring your case before a court of law.

 We know dealing with domestic violence is never easy, but our team is prepared to help you and your loved ones every step of the way.
-To schedule an initial consultation to assess your case, contact the skilled legal team at Whitmarsh Family Law, PC at (310) 552-3505.
+To schedule an initial consultation to assess your Domestic Abuse case, contact the skilled Los Angeles Domestic Abuse lawyers at Whitmarsh Family Law, PC at (310) 552-3505.